zenecture/neuroflow/README.md

 # Training

-We want to map from a two-dimensional vector `x` to a one-dimensional vector `y` with our architecture.
+Our small `net` is just a function.
+It maps from a two-dimensional vector `x` to a one-dimensional vector `y`.
-There are many functions out there of this kind; here we use the XOR-Function.
-It is linearily not separable, so we can check whether our net can capture this non-linearity.
+There are many functions out there of this kind.
+Here, we learn the XOR-Function.
+It is linearily not separable, so we can check if `net` can capture this non-linearity.

 In NeuroFlow, we work with <a href="https://github.com/scalanlp/breeze">Breeze</a>, in particular with `DenseVector[V]` and `DenseMatrix[V]`.
 Let's define the XOR training data using in-line vector notation: